eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/Schedule & Materials/Day 5 - Introduction to Computational - Digital Demography.md

 ```{r}
 #install.packages("rtweet")
 library (rtweet)
 library (tidyverse)
 library (mosaic)
 library (tidytext)
 ```

-In order to be able to stream tweets directly from Twitter, you need to have a Twitter account created.
-Please note `rtweet` should be used strictly in accordance with Twitter’s [developer terms](https://developer.twitter.com/en/developer-terms/more-on-restricted-use-cases.
+In order to be able to stream tweets directly from Twitter, you need to have created a Twitter account.
+If you don't have one, please click [here](https://twitter.com/).
+Please note `rtweet` should be used strictly in accordance with Twitter’s [developer terms](https://developer.twitter.com/en/developer-terms/more-on-restricted-use-cases).

-In the next few lines of code, we will create an object `keywords` with all possible keywords that could capture all possible tweets related to the immigration ban.
+In the next few lines of code, we will create an object `keywords` with all possible keywords that could capture all tweets related to the immigration ban.
 The \" and \" have been used together with the keyword to ensure that tweets contain exact matches of the keywords.

 ```{r}